Difference Between Week and Weak

 Phrases Containing weak are

-a weak force; weak-kneed; weak link; weak moment; weak sauce; weak-minded; a weak side, weak anthropic principle.
+a weak force; weak-kneed; weak link; weak moment; weak sauce; weak-minded; a weak side, and weak anthropic principle.

 Main Differences Between Week and Weak